 - Assess patient for clinical features and history suggestive of vertebral osteomyelitis

 - Blood cultures

-- Gallium bone scan if MRI is contraindicated (metal foreign body implants) → detects sites of infection
+- Gallium scan if MRI is contraindicated (metal foreign body implants) to detect sites of infection

 - CT-guided needle aspiration biopsy (confirmatory test): culture and histology

-- Bed rest and immobilization of the affected vertebral segment; spinal orthosis required in severe cases
+- Bed rest and immobilization of the affected vertebral segment (spinal orthosis is required in severe cases)

 - Antibiotic treatment (IV administration, for weeks or months)